-Optional: If the time permits, have an optional visit to the Kaeson Youth Amusement Park where the thrillseekers among us can brave the rides with Pyongyang locals on a night out.
+OPTIONAL: If the time permits, have an optional visit to the Kaeson Youth Amusement Park where the thrillseekers among us can brave the rides with Pyongyang locals on a night out.
 Entrance and rides, approximately 1-3 Euros each.

-We will then check into then spend time for refreshment.
+Check into then spend time for refreshment.
 Enjoy our welcome dinner at the local restaurant then overnight at the hotel!

 If you day coincides Thursday or Sunday, start your North Korea tour this morning with a visit to the Kumsusan Palace of the Sun, the grand mausoleum where the late leaders lie in state and the most solemn location on the itinerary.
 Please note formal dress is required.
 Men are required collared shirt with tie, dark non-jean pants, and dark shoes.
 Women required covered shoulders, knee-length dress or pants, and closed toed shoes.

-Note: The Palace is open on Thursday and Sunday; and closed during May - June period.
+NOTE: The Palace is open on Thursday and Sunday; and closed during May - June period.